core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 The bits are set as follows:

-* The R bit is always set to 0 by the GATT server, and to 1 by the GATT client.
+* The R bit is reserved for future extensions;
+  it MUST be written as 0,
+  and writes with values of 1 MUST be ignored.

 * The Message ID bit is always set to the current Message ID of the sender.